JKorf/Bitfinex.Net/README.md

 ## Release notes
+* Version 2.1.2 - 08 jul 2019
+	* Added option to pass client to BitfinexSymbolOrderBook to combine subscriptions on sockets

 * Version 2.1.1 - 01 jul 2019
 	* Fixed position parsing
 	* Added stopLimitPrice parameter to PlaceOrder Rest call for StopLimitOrders